adaptiman/adaptiman-hugo/content/project/tactiletts.md

 The app also has the ability to send navigation information back to the researcher so that participants that use the app can contribute to the research.

 TactileTTS is designed to examine the effects of navigation on the comprehension of audio texts.

+Participants who complete the study have the option of entering a drawing for one of two $100 gift cards to be given away at the end of the study.